techidaily/site-fox-boxes/source/_posts/new-revisiting-video-broadcast-choices-post-wirecast.md

 * Comes with wide range of packages that are well priced and useful for beginners as well as professionals.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 3. [vMix:](http://www.vmix.com/)

  vMix software program allows users to develop professional quality productions on their personal computers and it is possible to add multiple sources for classic content integration.
 One can pick data from multiple cameras in form of audios, images, videos, web streams, chroma key, and virtual sets, titles, PowerPoint and many more.
 The end results can be easily shared on several social media platforms or live streaming networks.